eklimek94/SimpleScribbles/README.md

 # SimpleScribbles
 Simple Scribbles is a simple android Studios Application.
 It allows you to draw pictures and save them to your gallery.
+A Screenshot is included which shows an image of the application running.